Caddie's Feminist Legacy

 The success of Caddie (1976) was surprising, even to those who worked so hard on bringing the story to life.
-Read about the success of the film and listen to producer Tony Buckley reflecting on the film’s significance 40 years after its premiere.
+Read about the success of the film and listen to producer Tony Buckley reflecting on the film’s significance in 2016, 40 years after its premiere.

 The toast of the town